OpenNebula/website/content/product/integration_references/edge_provider_driver_development/creating_driver.md

 }
 ```

-From this, OneForm will automatically generate the following structure in the provider template:
+From this, OneForm will automatically generate the following structure in the provider body:

 ```json
 {